 Spring has sprung and it’s time to give your playground excursion an extreme makeover.
 Surprise your kids with a visit to one of these amazing San Diego playgrounds on our list.
-From swing sets with ocean views and a ride on a steam locomotive to pirate ship adventures and castle-top lookouts to sliding through a giant bunch of grapes, riding swings with ocean views and exploring Spiderman-worthy climbing nets––here’s where to find outdoor fun at the best playgrounds near you!
+From swing sets with ocean views and a ride on a steam locomotive to pirate ship adventures, castle-top lookouts and sliding through a giant bunch of grapes––here’s where to find endless fun at the best playgrounds near you!

 Sixth Avenue Playground